TahsinKhan7/vagrant-app/README.md

 2) Navigate to the "DevEnviroments" folder using the terminals cd command.

-3) Next, enter the following code in the terminal:
+3) Next, enter the following command in the terminal:

 			vagrant up

 This runs the vagrant file and sets up virtual machine/development environment and installs essential files stated in the provision file.

-4) use the following command to ensure you have the latest vagrant host updater plugin: vagrant plugin install vagrant-hostsupdater
+4) Use the following command to ensure you have the latest vagrant host updater plugin:

+		vagrant plugin install vagrant-hostsupdater

 5) Next, use the command:

 			vagrant ssh

 This connects the vagrant virtual machine via ssh.

-6) Navigate to the apps folder within the development environment folder and runt:
+6) Navigate to the apps folder through the vagrant ssh:

 			install npm